Team

 FOUNDERS

-Randy Cousin is Global Senior Vice President of Lab (Collaborations and Partnerships) and Creative Direction VIP Dressing at Tommy Hilfiger.
-As the lead of People’s Place, Randy champion’s the brand’s mission to amplify the voice of the next generation of BIPOC Creatives and Thought Leaders.
+Randy Cousin is the Senior Vice President, Global Business Unit Lead of Runway and Collaborations at Tommy Hilfiger.
+As the lead of People’s Place, Randy champion’s the brand’s mission to amplify the voice of the next generation of underrepresented Creatives and Thought Leaders.
 Having been with the brand for just over ten years, Randy has held various Merchandising/Creative roles in New York City and Amsterdam, Netherlands.

 Randy started his fashion career at Abercrombie and Fitch, as the lead Merchandiser for Accessories, before moving to Tommy Hilfiger.

-Having a passion for increasing Representation for Black creatives in the Fashion Industry, Randy recently co-founded the philanthropic organization Creatives Want Change.
-CWC is dedicated to the talent cultivation of Young Black Creatives, linking them to Pre-College Training at some of the top Fashion Universities in the United States.
+Having a passion for increasing Representation for underrepresented creatives in the Fashion Industry, Randy recently co-founded the philanthropic organization Creatives Want Change.
+CWC is dedicated to the talent cultivation of Young underrepresented Creatives, linking them to Pre-College Training at some of the top Fashion Universities in the United States.

-Matthew Kane is co-founder of Creatives Want Change and the Director of Men’s Merchandising at Club Monaco.
-A graduate of Vassar College and FIT, he began his career launching apparel for British heritage brand Hunter Boot prior to joining Club Monaco seven years ago.
+Matthew Kane the VP of Women’s and Men’s Design & Merchandising at Club Monaco.
+A graduate of Vassar College and FIT, he began his career launching apparel for British heritage brand Hunter Boot prior to joining Club Monaco.
 In 2010, Matthew joined co-founder Joe Medved in establishing the Joe's Blackbook Foundation, culminating in over $200,000 in scholarships given to undergraduate design students since its inception.
 Since 2018, Matthew has run the New York City Marathon on behalf of Mount Sinai's Adolescent Health Center, raising over $20,000 to provide health care free of charge to young people in New York City.

 Joe Medved is the Founder of Joe’s Blackbook.
 Joe’s Blackbook is the leading executive search firm in Fashion, Retail and Technology.
 In addition to executive search we connect our community in other ways through collaborations, our salons and sessions.